Endeavors

 Adjusted Combat: Rush Endeavors are run as Combat Endeavors with the following adjustments.

 Charge Leader: Before the first round, elect a "charge leader" from among you and your fellow protagonists.
-Only the charge leader and the antagonists are considered for determining who takes special actions.
+Only the charge leader and the antagonists are considered for special actions.

 Foiling: When a charge leader is "foiled," another protagonist is elected as the charge leader instead.
 Once you are foiled, you cannot become the charge leader again.
 The antagonists do not automatically win if your entire side has been foiled, but your victory will be much more difficult.